 If you said, “They look different” you win!
-Yes, they look different but curiously the graph makers used the same data.
+Yes, they look different, but curiously the graph makers used the same data.

 Let’s start with standardization.
 Standardization means applying world-class specifications governing the delivery and construction of services, systems, and products (International Organization for Standardization, 2014).

-Standardization leads to a standard or “…an agreed-upon way of doing something” (Spivak & Brenner, 2001, p.1).When we lack standards, or do things in a nonstandard manner, we get different results.
+Standardization leads to a standard or "an agreed-upon way of doing something” (Spivak & Brenner, 2001, p.1).When we lack standards, or do things in a nonstandard manner, we get different results.
 Always.

-The lack of standards shows up in the four differently constructed linear graphs with the scaling of vertical and horizontal axes, size of the axis lines, and the slopes of the line for each trend.
+The lack of standards shows up in the four differently-constructed linear graphs with the scaling of vertical and horizontal axes, size of the axis lines, and the slopes of the line for each trend.

 People who use nonstandard linear graphs no doubt want the best visual display for rapidly discerning effects.
-What to do?
+What can they do?

 Standards have benefits

 - deep understanding of cardiac physiology

 - develop a lifetime of practical knowledge

 - rapidly comprehend the EKG (electrical activity of the heart)

 The same benefits take hold for standard graphs as well.
 Graph readers can develop a deeper understanding of the subject matter.
 Practical knowledge of the content occurs more quickly and systematically.
 And the speed of graph comprehension accelerates.

 Simply stated, people who use Standard Celeration Charts never have to deal with differently sized axes.
-Also, the scaling will not once shift.
+Also, the scaling will not shift.
 As a result, the slope of the line on each chart (when the same angle) means the same thing to every person who sees it.
 Without having to spend time figuring out the chart dimensions or what the symbols mean, Standard Celeration Chart (SCC) viewers rapidly get to the business of analyzing and interpreting the data.